jourquin/Nodus/README.md

 shows that the choice of the JDK used can have a significant impact on calculation times.
 On average, [GraalVM](https://www.graalvm.org) performs an assignment 25% faster than a “classic” OpenJDK virtual machine.

-> **Note for macOS users**: recent releases of macOS (Catalina and later) introduce more access control to disks.
-If you want to use
+> **Note for macOS users**: recent releases of macOS (Catalina and later) introduce more security controls via Gatekeeper.
+MacOS may complain
+> about the fact that the "Nodus8-installer.jar" is not developed by
+> a recognized developer.
+A simple workaround is to run the installer from a terminal
+> (``java -jar Nodus8-Installer.jar``).
+Moreover, if you want to use
 > Nodus projects that are stored in "special" folders, such as the Desktop for instance,
 > **full disk access must be granted to the /bin/sh shell** at the OS level
 > (add entry in Preferences > Security & Privacy > Privacy > Full Disk Access).